With our extended network of 9,500 translators, we are able to provide fast, accurate, and reliable South American Spanish manual translations.

 Local sociolects of the Vulgar Latin variety changed into Spanish in the north of Iberia, in an area defined by Cantabria, Álava, Soria, Burgos and La Rioja.
 The development of the Spanish sound system from that of Vulgar Latin exhibits most of the changes that are typical of Western Romance languages, including the obvious lenition of intervocalic consonants.

 The version of Spanish that is used in South America can vary within different countries and different regions of the continent.
 South American Spanish or to call it by its Spanish pronunciation: español sudamericano or suramericano, is occasionally used as a broad term for the dialects of the Spanish language spoken on the continent, use of this term is purely a geographical one and it has very little or no relevance to linguistics

-Spanish is not officially recognized in the former British colony of Belize; although when considering the number per the 2000 census, around 43% of the population speak the language.
+Spanish is not officially recognised in the former British colony of Belize; although when consider the number per the 2000 census, around 43% of the population speak the language.
 In the main, it is spoken by the people who have descended from Hispanics who have lived in the region since the 17th century.
 English still remains the official language of the country.

 The proximity to the Spanish-speaking countries of Brazil and Trinidad and Tobago means they have applied Spanish language teaching into their countries education systems.
 The Trinidadian government launched the ‘SAFFL’ or the Spanish as a First Foreign Language initiative in early 2005.
 The National Congress of Brazil approved a bill in 2005 that signed into law by the President that made Spanish language teaching obligatory in both private secondary and public schools in Brazil.
 In many villages and border towns especially the ones that reside in the Paraguayan-Brazilian and Uruguayan-Brazilian border areas, a hybrid language known as Portuñol is spoken.